-Knowledge graphs are the 21st century counterpart of dictionaries in previous centuries.
+Knowledge bases and knowledge graphs are the 21st century counterpart of dictionaries in previous centuries.
 They organize knowledge into a coherent network of meanings and they enable Artificial Intelligence applications which exploit this knowledge to perform text understanding.

 WordAtlas is the next-generation multilingual knowledge graph.
 It greatly enhances BabelNet®, the award-winning multilingual semantic network, thanks to the know-how of years of research in computational linguistics in Prof. Roberto Navigli’s lab at the Sapienza University of Rome.